 You’ve taught, been on stage, and released a book.
 What’s next for you?

 I’m writing a biography of the Northern Irish novelist Forrest Reid, but I keep having to put it on hold because of work.
 Ultimately, I have to take paid work where I can get it in order to survive, so something like this biography, which is a total labour of love, needs to be postponed until I can afford the time off to write it.

 I’m also keen to develop my musical theatre writing.
 I’m currently working on a few musicals.
-I’ve rewritten my musical Paperboy, set in Belfast during the troubles, which will be coming back to the Lyric Theatre in Belfast in August.
-I wrote this with my friend Duke Special, and we’ve also written an adaptation of Huckleberry Finn, which we’re hoping to move into production next year.
+I’ve rewritten my musical Paperboy, set in Belfast during the troubles.
+I wrote this with my friend Duke Special, and we’ve also written an adaptation of Huckleberry Finn.

 I also collaborate with another friend of mine, the musician Craig Adams, and at the moment we’re working on a show called The Guinea Pig Club.
 It’s about Archibald McIndoe, the pioneering plastic surgeon who helped so many RAF pilots to reconstruct their lives during the Second World War.
 I’m looking forward to seeing it brought to life.